TeamTechArt/AKMA/README.md

 	By achieving Alias-Free using signal processing theory, it solved texture-sticking problem of StyleGAN2, producing higher quality images.

-	This shows significantly more improvement in video generation.
+	This shows significantly better video generation.

-### Real-ESRGAN-Video-Batch-Process
+### Changes from Real-ESRGAN-Video-Batch-Process

-	The reference does not keep original audio file.
-Now it keeps original audio file and merge it to enhanced video.
+	The reference does not keep the original audio file.
+Now it keeps the original audio file and merges it to enhanced video.

 ### Why Real-ESRGAN?